GyuyeongKim/NetLR-public/README.md

 1. Switch data plane code
 2. Switch control plane code
-   - Python2 version (controller_vldb_ver.py, VLDB'22 version with SDE 9.2)
+   - Python2 version (controller_SDE9.2.0.py, VLDB'22 version with SDE 9.2.0)
-   - Python3 version (controller_python3.py, as of 2024/01/28) // Please use this one with SDE 9.7 now because python2 is deprecated
+   - Python3 version (controller.py, as of 2024/01/28 with SDE 9.7.0) // Recommend to use this since python2 is deprecated.
 - Client-server application codes are not public, since we are unable to make the code work in our latest testbed environments due to lots of deprecated features.
 We believe that people can write a simple client-server application at ease since our core mechanism is in the switch, not in the client/server application.

 # Contents